Session of Supreme State Council of Union State

 Belarus and Russia are set to go on with a constructive dialogue across all areas of cooperation.
 They will take maximum advantage of the opportunities offered by the Union State to boost sustainable development of the two countries and improve living standards of the nations.
 Such issues were discussed at the session of the Supreme State Council of the Union State of Belarus and Russia in Minsk on 19 June.

-Alexander Lukashenko and Vladimir mentioned the productivity and constructive character of the negotiations.
-“I am convinced that today we have managed to give a powerful impetus to the fraternal partnership of Belarus and Russia,” Alexander Lukashenko said.
+Aleksandr Lukashenko and Vladimir mentioned the productivity and constructive character of the negotiations.
+“I am convinced that today we have managed to give a powerful impetus to the fraternal partnership of Belarus and Russia,” Aleksandr Lukashenko said.

 He emphasized a special format of the Supreme State Council.
 “It looks like Belarus is the only country where Russia’s entire political establishment goes all at once.
 We appreciate that,” the Belarusian leader said.